fleetdm/fleet/handbook/product/README.md

 ## Drafting user stories
 Product Designers [draft user stories](https://fleetdm.com/handbook/company/development-groups#drafting) that have been prioritized by PMs.
 If the estimated user stories for a product group exceed [that group's capacity](https://fleetdm.com/handbook/company/product-groups#current-product-groups), all new design work for that group is paused, and the designer will contribute in other ways (documentation & handbook work, Figma maintenance, QA, etc.) until the PM deprioritizes estimated stories to make room, or until the next sprint begins.
 (If the designer has existing work-in-progress, they will continue to review and iterate on those designs and see the stories through to estimation.)

+If an issue's title or user story summary (_"as a…I want to…so that"_) does not match the intended change being discussed, the designer will move the issue to the "Needs clarity" column of the drafting board and assign the group product manager.
+The group product manager will revisit ASAP and edit the issue title and user story summary, then reassign the designer and move the issue back to the "Prioritized" column.

 ## Estimating user stories
 Engineering Managers estimate user stories.
 They are responsible for delivering planned work in the current sprint (0-3 weeks) while quickly getting user stories estimated for the next sprint (3-6 weeks).
 Only work that is slated to be released into the hands of users within ≤six weeks will be estimated.
 Estimation is run by each group's Engineering Manager and occurs on the [drafting board](https://app.zenhub.com/workspaces/-product-backlog-coming-soon-6192dd66ea2562000faea25c/board).